 And why would I want that?
 Because it will enable me to start an company in Estonia.
 It doesn’t mean I will be paying taxes in Estonia, or that I intend to move to or visit Estonia (although I might want to open a bank account there at some point).
 But it gives me a login to their e-Bureaucracy, where I can deal with the proper authorities and create a new legal entity in a place I have never been.
 That feels very 2019.

 I’m using Xolo for all this.
-The product Xolo Leap is priced at 79 euros per month, helping me get started and doing my accounting and taxes.
+The product Xolo Leap is priced at 79 euros per month (49 euros until I start making money), helping me get started and doing my accounting and taxes.
+There are some associated startup costs, like ~230 euros in state fee.

 What do I hope to gain from this?
 I count three things.